apache/cassandra-website/README.md

 Development Cycle
 -----------------

-Making changes to the website is done with the following steps.
+Making changes to the website content can be done using the following steps.

-1. Test changes locally
+1. Preview changes locally.
+See below for further details about how to do this.
-2. Commit changes in `src/` to a fork and branch, and create a pull request
+2. Commit changes in `site-content/source` to a fork and branch.
+3. Create a pull request back to this repository.
-3. Get the pull request reviewed and merged to `trunk`
+3. Get the pull request reviewed and merged to `trunk`.
-4. Preview the rendered site on https://cassandra.staged.apache.org/ (wait til [ci-cassandra.apache.org](https://ci-cassandra.apache.org/job/cassandra-website/) has deployed it)
+4. Preview the rendered site on https://cassandra.staged.apache.org/ (wait til [ci-cassandra.apache.org](https://ci-cassandra.apache.org/job/cassandra-website/) has deployed it).
-5. Merge `asf-staging` to `asf-site`
+5. Merge `asf-staging` to `asf-site`.
-6. View the rendered site on https://cassandra.apache.org/
+6. View the rendered site on https://cassandra.apache.org/.

 To test changes before committing, it is a requirement that you build the website locally.
 Building the Apache Cassandra website takes a number of steps.
 To make things easier we have provided a Docker container which can build the full website in two simple commands and have it ready to commit via git.
-If you are interested in the process head over to the [README](./src/README) in _src_ directory.

 Building Prerequisites
 ----------------------

 To build and run the Docker container you will need `Docker` version 2.0.0.0 or greater.
 If you need a copy of the site code you will need `git` as well.

+# WARNING: The content below is incorrect and needs to be updated.

 Building the site